clvrk/vellum/README.md

                                       (Default: configuration.json)

 -h | --help                           Prints an overview of available parameters.

+-r | --restore <archive path>         Restores a backup from the specified archive.

+--no-start                            In conjunction with the --restore flag, this tells the
+                                      application to not start the server after successfully restoring a backup.

+--no-backup-on-startup                Disables the initial temporary backup on startup.
 ```
 Parameters are optional and will default to their default values if not specified.